Pacha (Inca mythology): Ukhu Pacha

 Cosmological drawing by Aymara chronicler Juan de Santa Cruz Pachacuti Yamqui Salcamaygua (1613), which has been interpreted as a representation of Pachamama.

-In Quechua, ukhu pacha (lit. "inferior pacha") or rurin pacha, a term used for "hell" in colonial sources, would have originally been the inner world.
-Ukhu pacha would have been associated with the dead as well as with new life.
-The term would have had as its Aymara counterpart manqha pacha or manqhipacha.
-As the realm of new life, this dimension is associated with harvesting and Pachamama, the fertility goddess.
-As the realm associated with the dead, it may have been inhabited by supay.
-This latter word was used by missionaries to describe Satan, but is interpreted by many anthropologists as the pre-Hispanic name of demon-like creatures which would have tormented the living.

-Human disruptions of the ukhu pacha may have been considered a sacred matter, and ceremonies and rituals were often associated with disturbances of the surface.
-In Inca custom, during the time of tilling for potato crops the disturbance of the soil was met with a host of sacred rituals.
-Similarly, rituals often brought food, drink (often alcoholic) and other comforts to cave openings for the spirits of ancestors.
+Uku Pacha (the inner world) is considered the realm of eternal darkness, where the ultimate embodiment of night resides—the antagonistic force to the celestial power, the generative power.
+It is not the same as Hurin Pacha, although in some cases it is often considered the deepest part of the underworld.
+Both Hurin Pacha and Uku Pacha are terms that are confused in the chronicles, and there may have been other names that have been forgotten over time and due to evangelization.

 When the Spanish conquered the area, rituals about ukhu pacha became crucial in missionary activity and mining operations.
 Kendall W. Brown contends that the dualistic nature and rituals surrounding openings to ukhu pacha may have made it easier to initially get indigenous laborers to work in the mines.
 However, at the same time, because mining was considered a perturbation of "subterranean life and the spirits that ruled it; they yielded to sacredness that did not belong to the familiar universe, a deeper and riskier sacredness."
 In order to insure that the perturbation did not cause evil in the miners or the world, indigenous populations made traditional offering to the supay.
 However, Catholic missionaries preached that the supay were purely evil and equated them with the devil and hell and thus prohibited offerings.
 Ritual surrounding ukhu pacha thus retained importance even after Spanish conquest.